Makiah/WunderlistTasksWidget/README.md

         "left-offset-percentage": 59,  // the extent to which your widget will be spaced away from the left side of the screen
-        "top-offset-percentage": 5,    // the extent to which your widget will be spaced away from the top side of the screen "width-percentage": 32.5,      // the width of your image, expressed in a percentage of your screen width "height-percentage": 90        // the width of your image, expressed in a percentage of your screen height },
+        "top-offset-percentage": 5,    // the extent to which your widget will be spaced away from the top side of the screen "width-percentage": 32.5,      // the width of your image, expressed in a percentage of your screen width "height-percentage": 90        // the height of your image, expressed in a percentage of your screen height },
     "lists-to-display": [
     ],